 How to access the SAN-switch

 The most common way is to access the CLI of a Brocade switch by connect to the IP of it with an ssh- or telnet-client, PuTTy is the name of a free Windows client.
+If you are comfortable with CLI, Windows 10 has WSL and a good ssh and scp client built in.
 Telnet is unsafe so do try to use the ssh at all costs.
 Windows 10 has Bash which is in my opinion much nicer to use than putty.

 It's also possible to access the switch CLI via a serial cable, however as the firmware files are several 100MB (approaching 1GB for 6.4.x) that's not really viable when upgrading firmware.
 Hyperterminal is a free windows tool that comes by default in some Windows versions.
 You can also use PuTTy for serial access.